 Don't Forget the Captured Croc!

 The whole family can muck around in croc hunter gear in homage to the great Irwin or in preparation for your next outback adventure.
 But kitting out the tiniest members of the team is more challenging.
-So turn the toddler into a crocodile for trick-or-treating with a velour croc costume for just over $30 from ToysRUs that slips over tights and a sweater or long-sleeved shirt.
+So turn the toddler into a crocodile for trick-or-treating with a croc costume for about $30 from The Halloween Spot that slips over tights and a sweater or long-sleeved shirt.
 When all the excitement exhausts your fierce, big-snouted baby, you can toss him over your shoulder like the catch of the day without even breaking character.

 A candy-gathering expedition in crocodile hunter garb, or attending a costume party as your favorite hunter from down under, shouldn't break the bank.
 Real hiking boots and bush hats work just as well for summer or winter nature adventuring as they do for a costume.
 Cargo shorts are great beach and boat shorts, and a safari vest could be handy for stashing stuff so you're hands-free on vacation.
 Careful children can be trusted with working binoculars slung around the neck on a sturdy cord.
 And you can always trade that baby croc costume to someone else in the playgroup who may have the perfect Pikachu or Tinkerbell costume for your preschooler next year.